eobermuhlner/image_classifier/README.md

 The following documentation assumes that you created an executable file `classify` and have added it to the `PATH`.

-In Linux the executable could look like this:
+In Linux the executable script could look like this:
 ```bash
 #!/bin/bash